RikkeLindberg/letha/README.md

 # letha

-This is my Interaction Design Course Assignment at Noroff
+This is my Interaction Design Course Assignment at Noroff Semester 2